 Kip Competitions

-Dave & Sue are excited to share our Easter 2024 Competitions with you.
+Dave & Sue are excited to share our Christmas 2024 Competitions with you.
 We know that students love to engage with them.
 Thank you, especially to Parents who’ve encouraged/ helped their children to take part in recent times.
 They may need a little help with some of these too.

 It doesn’t matter whether your child attends Kip In Centre or Online.
 We always make the competitions available to all students on both platforms.
 Be sure to take a look at the details of how to enter each competition.

-Easter 2024 Competition Winner Information
+Autumn 2024 Competition Winner Information

 Lower Primary – 1st Prize